 This article gives you the low down on milling cutters and CNC tooling and the right tools for the job.

 What is a CNC Machine?

-Milling cutters, or endmills, are used in a CNC machine: Computerised Numeral Controlled.
+Milling cutters, or endmills, are used in a CNC machine and machine shops: Computerised Numeral Controlled.

 Specialised software is used to send automated milling instructions or a ‘toolpath’ to the machine which then cuts away a design in your stock material.